February 3rd – 10th, 2019

 - Trip to pottery town of Tlayacapan to see how traditional lead-free pottery is made with local artisans.

-- Trip with guide to the “silver city” of Taxco and the pyramid city of Xochicalco.
+- Trip with guide to the Garden City of Cuernavaca.

 - Hike (very athletic) up to the Tepozteco pyramid to view the town from the top of the mountains.